dotnet/source-build/README.md

    This fetches the complete .NET source code and creates a tarball at `artifacts/packages/<Release|Debug>/Shipping/`.
    The extracted source code is also placed at `/path/to/place/complete/dotnet/sources`.
-   The source directory should be outside (and not somewhere under) this repository.
+   The source directory should be outside (and not somewhere under) the installer directory.

 3. Prep the source to build on your distro.